kharvd/practicechat/README.md

         }

 #### get_history
-Requests message history with the specified user or the room (if the username starts with '\#')
+Requests message history with the specified user or the room (if the username starts with '\#').
+Gets up to `limit` messages sent before `timestamp_to`.
+Limit must be less than 100.

 Payload example:

         {
-            "username": "NAGibaTOR_40k"
+            "username": "NAGibaTOR_40k",
+            "limit": 10,
+            "timestamp_to": 1438182184000
         }

 #### join_room
 Joins a room.
 Room name must start with a hash sign ('\#').
-If the room doesn't exist, it is created and the current user becomes its administrator
+If the room doesn't exist, it is created and the current user becomes its administrator. `history_limit` is an optional parameter that specifies how many recent messages from the last `history_minutes` minutes will be delivered after joining.

 Payload example: